Barissevilmis/EPFL_Boson_Challenge-Memory-Leak/README.md

 All learning algorithms are being run with Tester including CV.

 NOTE: PLEASE MODIFY DATA PATH, IF DON'T WANT TO ENTER AS INPUT: ENTER FULL PATH(use pwd) IN BOTH CASES
+NOTE-2: ONLY THE BEST LEARNING ALGORITHM IS UNCOMMENTED, PLEASE REMOVE COMMENTS IF NEEDED
+NOTE-3: DATA PROCESSING FOR 1-6 LEARNING ALGORITHMS ARE COMMENTED, PLEASE UNCOMMENT(ALSO TESTER & LEARNING LINES) IF WANT TO SEE RESULTS FOR EACH OF THEM